walterrowe/capture-one-scripts/export-import-settings/README.md

 - settings-export creates CaptureOneSettings.zip on the Desktop from ~/Library/
 - settings-import restores CaptureOneSettings.zip from the Desktop to ~/Library/

+They DO NOT back up and restore application preferences as it includes non-transportable content.
+Sadly this also means they do not back up and restore naming templates, current tool tab configuration, navigation bar settings, and other items stored in application preferences.

 ## Notes

 - System specific subfolders are skipped.